Scafell Pike Hike from Wasdale Head

 There are two main routes for the hikes to Scafell Pike, one from Seathwaite Farm by Borrowdale in the north, and the other from Wasdale Head in the west.
 This Wasdale route to the mountain is slightly shorter, but mainly steeper.

-The Wasdale Head route is normaly used by hikers traveling up from the south, as it is a long way round from the north.
+The Wasdale Head route is normaly used by hikers traveling up from the south, as it is a long way round from the north, 50 miles west of the M6 by Kendal.

 The image below is of the road running up beside the lake named Wast Water, with Scafell Pike mountain over to the right in the clouds.
 This is a great scenic lake with few trees to obscure your view, unlike most other lakes in England now.